louisjham/villager-ai-hexstrike-integration/README.md

 list_agents()
 ```

-## 🤖 Meet the 10 Autonomous Agents
+## 🤖 Agent Framework Architecture

-Villager AI comes with ten pre-built agents, each with a specific job.

-- **Reconnaissance_Agent**: Gathers intel.
-It finds subdomains, scans ports, and maps out the target network.
+Villager AI is a **flexible agent framework** that allows you to create custom autonomous agents for any security task.
+Unlike traditional tools with predefined agent types, Villager gives you the freedom to design agents tailored to your specific needs.

+### 🛠️ Built-in Specialized Components

+- **GitHub Tool Discovery System**: The only pre-built specialized component.
+It can search GitHub for security tools, analyze them, install them, and integrate them into your workflow.
+This makes Villager self-evolving and capable of discovering new tools automatically.

+### 🎯 Create Your Own Agents

+You can create agents for any security task by defining their name and task description.
+Here are some example agent types you might create:

+- **Reconnaissance_Agent**: "Perform comprehensive reconnaissance on target.com including subdomain enumeration, port scanning, and network mapping"
-- **Vulnerability_Assessment_Agent**: Scans for weaknesses using tools like Nuclei and Trivy against known CVEs.
+- **Vulnerability_Assessment_Agent**: "Scan target.com for vulnerabilities using Nuclei, SQLMap, and other tools, focusing on OWASP Top 10"
-- **Web_Application_Testing_Agent**: Focuses on web apps.
-It hunts for SQL injection, XSS, and other OWASP Top 10 vulnerabilities.
+- **Web_Application_Testing_Agent**: "Conduct thorough web application security testing including XSS, SQLi, and authentication bypass attempts"
-- **Exploitation_Agent**: Tries to gain access by using exploits found by the other agents.
-It uses Metasploit, SQLMap, and Hydra.
+- **Exploitation_Agent**: "Attempt to exploit identified vulnerabilities using Metasploit, custom payloads, and manual techniques"
-- **Post_Exploitation_Agent**: Once inside, this agent works on lateral movement, privilege escalation, and setting up persistence.
+- **Post_Exploitation_Agent**: "Perform post-exploitation activities including lateral movement, privilege escalation, and persistence"
-- **Forensics_Agent**: Analyzes memory dumps, reverses binaries, and collects evidence of an attack.
+- **Forensics_Agent**: "Analyze memory dumps and binary files for evidence of compromise and attack patterns"
-- **Monitoring_Agent**: Keeps an eye on things long-term.
-It can watch for new vulnerabilities or suspicious activity and alert you.
+- **Monitoring_Agent**: "Set up continuous monitoring for new vulnerabilities and suspicious activity on target systems"
-- **Reporting_Agent**: Collects all the findings from the other agents and generates a clean, comprehensive report.
-- **Workflow_Coordinator_Agent**: The project manager.
-It coordinates multi-stage attacks, making sure all the other agents work together smoothly.
-- **GitHub_Tool_Discovery_Agent**: The most unique agent.
-It actively searches GitHub for new security tools, analyzes them, installs them, and integrates them into the framework.
+- **Reporting_Agent**: "Generate comprehensive security assessment reports with findings, risk ratings, and remediation recommendations"
+- **Workflow_Coordinator_Agent**: "Coordinate multi-stage security assessments, managing the workflow between different testing phases"

+### 💡 Agent Creation Philosophy

+The power of Villager lies in its flexibility.
+Instead of being locked into predefined agent types, you can:
+- **Define custom tasks** that match your specific security assessment needs
+- **Combine multiple tools** and techniques in a single agent
+- **Create specialized workflows** for different types of assessments
+- **Adapt to new threats** by creating agents for emerging attack vectors

 ## 💡 Practical Examples